Mohammadx5/Tracko-To-Do-APP/README.md

-# Tracko - Task Management App 📝
+# 📋 Tracko – Task Management App

-**Tracko** is a sleek and efficient task management application built with **Flutter**.
-It helps users organize their daily routines, track their goals, and stay productive with a beautiful and intuitive user interface.
+Tracko is a modern task management application developed using **Flutter** to help users organize daily tasks, track productivity, and manage their schedules through a clean and intuitive interface.
+The application integrates with a PHP & MySQL backend to store and manage task data.
 ---

 ## 📱 App Preview